Ancient Rome Did Not Fall: Why the Real Story is Even Scarier for America

 Rome stopped being a nation the moment its elements turned upon themselves.
 And this is the real lesson for America: You are not likely to perish from outside enemies, but from your own politicians spinning a story for momentary gain.

 If you can hold onto the larger version of America, there is no reason why you should not surpass that Roman record.

 You have landed on the Moon; you have enriched the world.
 Keep thinking big, and your systems will unite the planet yet.

-Instead, you let a person become so rich that he was able to buy an entire social media outlet.
-Elon Musk bought Twitter.
+Instead, you let a person become so rich that he was able to propose to buy an entire social media outlet.
+I refer to the Elon Musk/Twitter affair.
 The barbarians are not just at the gate, you paid for them to come inside.

 Something serious has to change in America.